GSA/site-scanning-documentation/pages/technical_details-copy.md

 ## Daily Actions

-Every day, after the Federal Website Index is assembled, a series of discrete actions run that kick off the scans and
+Every day, after the Federal Website Index is assembled, a series of discrete actions run that kick off the scans and generate a series of snapshots and analytical reports.